raquo/Laminar/README.md

 Laminar uses [Airstream](https://github.com/raquo/Airstream) observables (event streams, signals, state).
 Airstream is an integral part of Laminar, and a huge part of what makes it unique.

-**To use Laminar effectively, you need to understand the principles of conventional lazy streams, and basic knowledge of Airstream.
-Please do read Airstream documentation, it's not scary.**
+**To use Laminar effectively, you need to understand the principles of conventional lazy streams, and have basic knowledge of Airstream.
+Please do read [Airstream documentation](https://github.com/raquo/Airstream), it's not scary.**

 #### Attributes and Properties

-Dynamic attributes / properties / css properties are the simplest use case for laminar's reactive layer:
+Dynamic attributes / properties / css properties are the simplest use case for Laminar's reactive layer:

 ```scala
 val prettyColorStream: EventStream[String] = ???